amitdubeyup/coding-learning-resources/full-stack/tree-graph.md

 ### Binary Tree

-A binary tree is a tree data structure where each node has at most two children, referred to as the left and right child.
+A binary tree is just a tree where each node has at most two children - left and right.
+That's it!
+No other restrictions.

 ### Binary Search Tree (BST)

-A BST is a binary tree with the following properties:
-- Left subtree of a node contains only nodes with values less than the node's value
-- Right subtree contains only nodes with values greater than the node's value
-- Both left and right subtrees are also BSTs
-- No duplicate values (typically)
+Now BST adds rules: left child must be smaller than parent, right child must be bigger.
+Both subtrees follow the same rule.
+This gives you sorted order automatically.

 ### Time Complexity
-- **Binary Tree Operations**:
-  - Search: O(n) worst case, O(log n) average
-  - Insert: O(n) worst case, O(log n) average
-  - Delete: O(n) worst case, O(log n) average
+- **Binary Tree Operations**: Search/insert/delete can be O(n) in worst case, O(log n) if balanced
-- **BST Operations**:
+- **BST Operations**: Same as above - depends on height.
+Balanced = O(log n), skewed = O(n)
-  - Search: O(h) where h is height (O(log n) for balanced, O(n) for skewed)
-  - Insert: O(h)
-  - Delete: O(h)

 ### Space Complexity
-- O(n) for storing n nodes
+- O(n) - just storing the nodes

 ### How They Work

-Binary trees provide efficient search and sorting operations when balanced.
-BSTs maintain sorted order, allowing for fast lookups, insertions, and deletions.
-The efficiency depends on the tree's balance - a balanced BST provides O(log n) operations, while a skewed tree degrades to O(n).
+Binary trees are the foundation.
+BSTs are special because they maintain sorted order, so searching is fast when balanced.
+But if it gets skewed (like a linked list), performance tanks.

 ### Basic JavaScript Implementation